tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/Python-coding-style.md

 # Overview

-We follow the Python's style guide, [PEP 8](https://www.python.org/dev/peps/pep-0008/#programming-recommendations), emphasizing readability and consistency.
+We follow Python's style guide [PEP 8](https://www.python.org/dev/peps/pep-0008/#programming-recommendations), emphasizing readability and consistency.
 In this topic, we highlight some of the best practices with code examples.

-Note that sometimes your judgment is required, decide what looks best even though it doesn't always comply with the guidelines!
+Note that sometimes your own judgment is required, and what suits best for your project does not always comply with the guidelines!

 ## Straightforward code

 Keep the code as explicit and readable as possible.
-Both examples below return the same thing, while with the good example it is more obvious what is happening.
+Both examples below return the same thing, while in the good example, it is more obvious what is happening.

 {{% codeblock %}}
 ```python